USS Tensaw

 USS Tensaw (YT-418/YTB-418/YTM-418) was a Sassaba-class district harbor tug that served the United States Navy at the end of World War II.
 She remained in the Pacific Ocean to support the U.S. Pacific Fleet during the Korean War, and continued to serve until she was struck in 1967.

 Built by the Coast Guard in Maryland

-Tensaw (YTB-418) ex-YT-418, was laid down on 8 August 1944 at the U.S. Coast Guard Yard, Curtis Bay, Maryland; launched on 11 October 1944; sponsored by Mrs. Albert G. Mariner, Jr.; and placed in service on 8 March 1945.
+Tensaw (YTB-418) ex-YT-418, was laid down on 8 August 1944 at the United States Coast Guard Yard, Curtis Bay, Maryland; launched on 11 October 1944; sponsored by Mrs. Albert G. Mariner Jr.; and placed in service on 8 March 1945.

 World War II-related service

 Late that month, the new large harbor tug reported to the Commandant of the 5th Naval District at Norfolk, Virginia.
 In April, she proceeded via the Panama Canal to the Pacific Ocean and arrived at Pearl Harbor, Hawaii, on 14 May to begin duties in support of the U.S. Pacific Fleet.

 In June 1945, she steamed, via the Marshall Islands, to the Mariana Islands where she operated through the end of World War II.
 After Japan capitulated, the tug continued to serve in the Marianas until the Korean War sent her, via the Philippine Islands, to Japan.